OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Stores all vertices used by the points at motion step 0</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Stores all vertices used by the points at motion step 0</p>

     <h3>vertex_list_1</h3>